agatapouglof/js-cheat-sheet/array-sss.md

 ```

 ## SLICE arr.slice(startIndex, endIndex) , string.slice(startIndex, endIndex)
-this function return a part of an array or a string but not edit the existing array
+this function return a part of an array or a string but "NOT EDIT THE EXISTING ARRAY"
 !! pas de modification sur le tableau ou la chaine de caractere originale
 !! endIndex is not included in the returned array
 ```js